kirandash/django/kirans_pizza_ws/readme.md

 ### 3.5 Restricting Numbers of Plugins in Content Area
 1. Add `limits` to `CMS_PLACEHOLDER_CONF`
 2. Now refresh on FE and try to add new plugin.
 Daily Specials Content will not accept.
 Note: Previous data will retain.

+### 3.6 Building a Second Plugin - For Menu Items
+1. Create a plugin for menu item.
+2. Go to `kirans_pizza_plugins/models.py` file.
+3. After adding code for new models.
+Run migrations
+4. `python3 manage.py makemigrations`: will create a migration file for our app kirans_pizza_plugins
+5. `python3 manage.py migrate`: will create tables in our Database
+6. Create Menu_Item class extending from CMSPlugin
+7. Open cms_plugins.py file for the view.
+8. Add Menu_Items_Plugin class to tie Plugin with template
+9. Create menu_item.html file.
+10. Go to base app settings file: `kirans_pizza_plugins/settings.py`:
+11. Add configuration in `CMS_PLACEHOLDER_CONF` for Menu_Item Plugin.